 The Philippines eTA is an electronic travel authorization for Taiwanese citizens traveling to the Philippines for a short period of time.

 The Philippines eTA requirements for eligible citizens involve:

 - A valid passport that has at least 6 months of validity left at the time of applying

-- Paying the visa fee by credit or debit card
+- Paying the application fee by credit or debit card

-Avoid overstaying your visa by making sure you follow the requirements and regulations of the visa.
+Avoid overstaying your eTA by making sure you follow the requirements and regulations of the permit.